set-soft/ardublock/README.markdown

 Development
 ----
-Change the /src/main/resources/com/ardublock/block/ardublock_def.xml to add new blocks to ArduBlock
+To add new blocks to ArduBlock edit:

+	src/main/resources/com/ardublock/block/ardublock.xml

+The strings associated to the block must be defined here:

+	src/main/resources/com/ardublock/block/ardublock.properties

+The classes that implements the blocks must be in a subdir here:

+	src/main/java/com/ardublock/translator/block/

+To associate the blocks with the classes edit:

+	src/main/resources/com/ardublock/block/block-mapping.properties

+Then you can test it running:

 	$ mvn clean package